-Production from the Philippines has been impacted by a significant shortage of fresh pineapple in 2015 and pineapple processors have not been able to fill all domestic and export orders.
-The Commission was informed by Dole that, like the Australian industry, pineapple processors from the Philippines have been rationing to lower priority customers and markets as a means of managing supply.
-Production is expected to improve in 2016 and beyond as both independent growers and integrated producers increase planting.
+As noted above, production from the Philippines has been impacted by a significant shortage of fresh pineapple in 2015 and pineapple processors have not been able to fill all domestic and export orders.
+The Commission was informed by Dole Philippines that, like the Australian industry, pineapple processors from the Philippines have been rationing to lower priority customers and markets as a means of managing supply.
+Production is expected to improve in 2016 and beyond as both independent growers and integrated producers increase planting to meet demand.